 Of course, the Swiss Heavy Metal band Krokus would not be themselves when they would not sound like AC/DC in their Bon Scott heyday.
 Only this time this style direction is much more pronounced than in former productions.

 Now, Mark Storace still has it in him.
 The old fire still ablaze, albeit a bit quieter than a few years back.
 Indeed, this whole band of aging rockers still can show a lot of skills to other bands in terms of what good, old Heavy Metal and Hard Rock really ought to sound like.
-I am not sure, however, that they in turn would be able to cope with the more sophisticated sounds that other bands very aptly display.
+I am not sure, however, that they, in turn, would be able to cope with the more sophisticated sounds that other bands very aptly display.

-And it needs to be said: Some of that stuff is a bit repetitive and without surprises.
+And it needs to be said.
+Some of that stuff is a bit repetitive and without surprises.
 I could almost call myself clairvoyant and write it for them.
 Now ain’t that something.

 All that rocking about comes complete with the usual riffs that we seem to have heard before already.
 Percussion works are not very inventive neither, and bassist Chris von Rohr seriously lacks variation in his tune.
 But this is nothing new, neither.

 To top it, they took the AC/DC sound-alike show a bit too far to my taste.
-So in essence, we get no innovative, but only well known fare.
+So in essence, we get no innovative, but only well-known fare.
 Good old, corny Hard Rock and Heavy Metal.
 Stuff to rock around the room and not ask too many questions about.

-Hoodoo starts super fast with Drive It In, kind of back to the roots Hard Rock with Metal connotations.
+Hoodoo starts super-fast with Drive It In, kind of back to the roots Hard Rock with Metal connotations.
 Hoodoo Woman kicks it up a notch – still in the same vein – but by far better than the first track.

 And then – to my unending dismay – we get to enjoy this terrible re-make of Born to be Wild originally from Steppenwolf (back in 1968).
 And the original also served as the leading track for the 1969 stellar movie Easy Rider.
 Guys, this is just gruesome.
-The original is great, but yours just takes a star off the rating below.
+The original is great, but yours just takes a point off the rating below.
 Damn!

 Fortunately, things look a little more lively and in style later with a quite good Rock’n’Roll Handshake followed by Ride into the Sun.
-A mid-tempo track, but very rocky and good to listen to – one of my favorites.
+A mid-tempo track, but very rocky and good to listen to.
+One of my favorites.
 It displays some sort of a Southern Metal flavor in the beginning, taking you down this dirty road with a few nods to Black Sabbath and other pioneers of the Hard Rock and Heavy Metal scene.

 Nevertheless, the record is quite neatly produced and good to listen to, if you are not too demanding on sophistication.
-Or if you are in the mood for some easy, Hard Rock and Heavy Metal background music.
+Or if you are in the mood for some easy, Hard Rock and Heavy Metal to go.
 Just the thing for a romantic evening, right?